Why does a rabbit have short ears? Why does a rabbit have hot ears? The effect of temperature on a rabbit

 Eyes

-The eyes of rabbits are located on the sides of the head, which provides the animal with an almost 360 degree horizon.
-This helps the rabbits, as runaway animals, to figure out the predator, no matter which side it is on.
-But what is happening in front of them, they almost do not see, so they can easily get scared.
-Rabbits can't see in 3D and can barely see colors other than red and green.
+Rabbits' eyes are located on the sides of their heads, which provides the animal with an almost 360-degree field of vision.
+This helps rabbits, as runaway animals, identify the predator, no matter which side it is on.
+But they hardly see what’s happening in front of them, so they can easily get scared.
+Rabbits cannot see in three dimensions and can barely distinguish colors other than red and green.

 Ears

 Rabbits have excellent hearing (16 to 33,000 Hertz).
-At the same time, they can move their ears independently of each other (exception: rabbits of the “ram” breed).
+At the same time, they can move their ears independently of each other (exception: ram rabbits).
 Rabbits also perceive sounds at frequencies that humans cannot hear.
-Noise stresses rabbits.
-The rabbit's ears serve not only to register sounds, but a certain position of the ears indicates the mood of the rabbit.
+Noise is stressful for rabbits.
+The rabbit's ears serve not only to register sounds; a certain position of the ears indicates the rabbit's mood.
 Ears pressed to the back when communicating with relatives indicate submission.
 One raised ear registers a sound that the animal is not particularly interested in.
-Both ears stick up and point forward - registering a sound that the animal is completely interested in or expecting something pleasant (for example, the owner with food).
-The ears of "rams" are an unnatural deviation during selection.
-In addition to ear diseases, which increase in risk with age, the rabbit does not hear as well as its congeners with protruding ears, which often means additional stress for this breed.
+Both ears stick up and point forward - registering a sound that has completely interested the animal or expecting something pleasant (for example, the owner with food).
+The ears of “rams” are an unnatural deviation during selection.
+In addition to ear diseases, the risk of which increases with age, the rabbit does not hear as well as its relatives with protruding ears, which often means additional stress for this breed.

 The ears also regulate body temperature.
-Rabbit ears are very well supplied with blood.
-If the rabbit's ears are warm, then the rabbit is getting rid of excess heat.
-If the rabbit is cold, he presses his ears and thereby reduces the surface that gives off heat.
-Thus, it saves energy.
+A rabbit's ears are very well supplied with blood.
+If the rabbit's ears are warm, it means the rabbit is getting rid of excess heat.
+If a rabbit is cold, it flattens its ears and thereby reduces the surface area that gives off heat.
+This way it saves energy.

 Nose

 Rabbits are very good at smelling.
-The nose serves as a direct reference point in the area.
-Only The rabbit's nose is connected to the lungs, so the animals cannot breathe through their mouths.
-The nose is the rabbit's mood barometer.
-Of course, with a certain mood, the frequency of breathing also changes.
+The nose serves as a direct landmark for the area.
+Only A rabbit's nose is connected to the lungs, so animals cannot breathe through their mouth.
+The nose is a barometer of a rabbit's mood.
+Of course, with a certain mood, the breathing rate also changes.
 If the rabbit's nose hardly moves, this is a signal that the rabbit is relaxed and resting.
 If the nose is shaking, then the reasons can be different - from curiosity to stress, heat and illness.

 Mustache, eyebrows

-With the help of whiskers and eyebrows, rabbits navigate in the dark.
+Rabbits use their whiskers and eyebrows to navigate in the dark.

 Teeth

 Rabbits have 28 teeth, just like hares.
-The rabbit's front teeth (incisors) grow throughout life, and faster in the lower jaw than in the upper.
-Between the 27th and 35th day of life, the development of the jaw and teeth is completed in rabbits.
+A rabbit's front teeth (incisors) grow throughout their lives, and faster on the lower jaw than on the upper jaw.
+Between 27 and 35 days of life, rabbits complete the development of their jaw and teeth.
 Premolar milk teeth are replaced by permanent teeth.
 There are two incisors in the upper and lower jaws.
-In the upper jaw, directly behind the upper incisors are two premolars.
-The root of the molars is open and they grow the same way all their lives.
-The front side of the teeth is highly mineralized, but not pigmented in the same way as in rodents.
+On the upper jaw, directly behind the upper incisors, there are two premolars.
+Molars have an open root and grow in the same way throughout their lives.
+The front side of the teeth is highly mineralized, but not as pigmented as in rodents.
 Their color ranges from white to light yellow.
-Without natural wear (grinding), when eating grass and hay, rabbit teeth grow back by 1-1.5 cm in a short period.
+Without natural wear and tear (wearing down) when eating grass and hay, a rabbit's teeth grow by 1-1.5 cm in a short period.

 Additional information about rabbit teeth: